codecorrect/Vulnserver-Fuzzer-Lab/README.md

 3_shellcode.py is the final buffer overflow exploit.
 After the buffer is the memory address of a command in the VulnServer DLL that will redirect execution back into the current stack frame.
 Then it includes a NOP sled for variability of the Stack Pointer.
 Finally it executes a payload that generates a reverse TCP shell.

-For a detailed overview of this project, view the [Google Slides Presentation](https://docs.google.com/presentation/d/1-FVf3o4jOFlyRfadM31PTF1wuuZd_WjA8flF05g9hLs/edit?usp=sharing).
+For a detailed overview of this project, view the [Google Slides Presentation](https://docs.google.com/presentation/d/1-FVf3o4jOFlyRfadM31PTF1wuuZd_WjA8flF05g9hLs/edit?usp=sharing) and the [Video Walkthrough](https://www.youtube.com/watch?v=SckSA7ZVigk).

 These are for study only, do not use on a system that you don't own or have permission to do this to.